 Weighted blankets have also been shown to reduce self-stimulatory behavior, also known as fidgeting or stimming.
 This can be a major factor in children not being able to focus.
 With less self-stimulatory behavior distracting the child, they are better able to focus on what they are learning.

 When it comes to sizing your blanket, you'll want to look at the rule we mentioned before about 10% of your body weight plus a pound or two.

 We created this chart below to give you a better sense of what size you or your child should get.

-Weighted blankets can be a great addition to the toolkit when it comes to raising or caring for a child with autism.
-There is a reason it is our best selling product here at Harkla.
+Weighted blankets can be a great addition to your sensory toolkit when it comes to raising or caring for a child with autism.
+There is a reason it is one of our best selling products here at Harkla.